Save money, benefit your garden, and help out the environment all at the same time with this simple DIY project.

 Step 2: Drill Holes

-Attach paddle bit to the drill.
+Attach the paddle bit to the drill.
 Starting a few inches from the lid, drill a hole into the trash can.
-Space another hole approximately 3 inches from the first hole.
+Space another hole approximately three inches from the first hole.
 Continue drilling until you have rows of holes that span both the width and length of your bin.
 Repeat on all sides.

 Step 3: Clean Out Bin

 Once again, thoroughly wash out the trash can.
 This time you're cleaning out any plastic shavings and bits that were created during the drilling process.
 Then you can put your new compost bin to work!

 Composting Tips and Tricks